waimea-igdaikee/200-dtd-assessment/docs/design.md

 ### Identified Need or Problem

-My Mum needs a website to manage her services and keep track of her bookings for her life coaching business.
+My Mum needs a website for her life coaching business to both allow people to make bookings and to make it easier for her to manage these bookings.

 ### End-User Requirements